12 Tips for Living Well with Migraines

 4 of 12

 Plan better nutrition

 Diet.
-It's a nasty word, and it has no place in my vocabulary.
-My preference is to use the term "way of eating" or "nutritional plan," and for it to mean an ongoing way of nourishing my body that contributes to being healthier and feeling better.
+It's a nasty word.
+A better choice is to use the terms "way of eating" or "nutritional plan," and for it to mean an ongoing way of nourishing your body that contributes to being healthier and feeling better.

 5 of 12